 - 1 Pomelo (and/or lemons)

-- Crystal Sugar (Can be found in Chinese market)
+- Crystal Sugar (Can be found in Chinese market) or normal sugar

 - Honey(preferably not too strong flavour, otherwise it will cover the flavour of the pomelo)